LIRNEasia is a pro-poor, pro-market think tank. Its mission is:

-Currently, the majority of LIRNEasia ’s programs are funded by the International Development Research Centre of Canada (IDRC) and the Department for International Development of the UK (DFID).
-In addition, LIRNEasia has received project contributions from Telenor Research and Development Centre Sdn.
-Bhd, Malaysia (TRICAP).
-LIRNEasia has previously received funding from info Dev, a World Bank unit that has partnered with LIRNE.NET since 2001, the Canadian International Development Agency (CIDA) and the ICT Agency of Sri Lanka (ICTA).
+Currently, the majority of LIRNEasia ’s programs are funded by the International Development Research Centre of Canada (IDRC), the Department for International Development of the UK (DFID), the World Bank and the Ford Foundation.
+LIRNEasia has previously received funding from info Dev, a World Bank unit that has partnered with LIRNE.NET since 2001, the Canadian International Development Agency (CIDA), Telenor Research and Development Centre Sdn.
+Bhd, Malaysia (TRICAP) and the ICT Agency of Sri Lanka (ICTA).

-LIRNEasia partners with Research ICT Africa (RIA!) , Regional Dialogue on the Information Society (DIRSI) and several European universities within the framework of LIRNE.NET.
-It is a member of the International Communication Association (ICA). www.LIRNEasia.net is LIRNEasia ’s principal face to the world.
+LIRNEasia partners with Research ICT Africa (RIA!) and Regional Dialogue on the Information Society (DIRSI). www.LIRNEasia.net is LIRNEasia ’s principal face to the world.
 Also see: http://www.idrc.ca/en/ev-100824-201-1-DO_TOPIC.html

 LIRNEasia , incorporated under Sri Lankan law as a non-profit organization, was launched in September 2004 during the World Dialogue on Regulation Expert Forum in Sri Lanka.
-LIRNEasia is governed by a Board of Directors comprising Rohan Samarajiva (Chair and CEO, LIRNEasia ); Vinya Ariyaratne (Sarvodaya); Mervyn de Silva (Hayleys Engineering Solutions); Milagros Sanchez Rivera (National University of Singapore); Sandya Salgado (Ogilvy Action); and Luxman Siriwardene (Pathfinder Foundation) and advised by an International Advisory Board chaired by Professor William H. Melody.
+LIRNEasia is governed by a Board of Directors.

 Why LIRNEasia ?